 Recommended by Marielena Maggio, Director of International Student Services

 Patterson Fruit Farm is beautiful!
 It's a fun atmosphere and a great, low-cost experience to pick a variety of fresh apples right off the tree!
 Their prepared snacks and desserts are also delicious!
 Apple picking is a seasonal activity that's very Cleveland and very American.

 Cleveland can be beautiful during the Fall - all of the colorful foliage and the crisp, cool weather is very distinct to this part of the United States - and apple picking is a perfect way to spend the day outdoors!
 Whether you pick apples to enjoy as a fresh snack or your plans are to bake a pie, hand-picked apples, straight from the tree are the best!

-Recommended by Angela Miller, Director of Education Abroad
+Recommended by Autumn Beechler Stebing, Director of Education Abroad

 Recommended by Alec Jokubaitis, Business Systems Analyst